manoj-smoothstack/cpp_training/Week2/README.md

 Design a proto schema that works with your assignment submission.

 Upon startup, the program will read the file specified by <file-name> and load all the account information.
-This information is your database, and can be modified with your program.
+This information is your binary data, and can be modified with your program.
 So if you add new accounts, upon exiting the program, the proto file will reflect that change.

 Use the google protobufs C++ library.